smtcoq/smtcoq.github.io/capi.md

 ```bash
 opam install -y ./coq-smtcoq-extrapi.opam
 ```
+> [!NOTE]
-> Note: there is no need to be root, everything is installed in user
+> There is no need to be root, everything is installed in user
 > space, in the opam switch.

 To compile a C program that uses the API, see